Learning Tractable Distributions Of Language Model Continuations: Learning to Look Ahead

-After conditioning on a context $x_{\le t}$, we obtain a tractable model of the distribution of continuations $q(x_{>t}|x_{\le t})$, rendering many natural queries exactly and efficiently computable.
-For example, after observing a sequence $x_{\le t}$, we might ask the following questions: (i) what is the probability that the sequence ends within the next $k$ tokens; (ii) what is the probability that the sequence contains a particular keyword; (iii) what is the probability that the generated sequence will be labeled ``toxic"/``biased"/etc by a given tractable classifier?
+After conditioning on a context $x_{\le t}$, we have a tractable model of the distribution of continuations $q(x_{>t}|x_{\le t})$, rendering many natural queries exactly and efficiently computable.
+For example, we might ask (i) what is the probability that the sequence ends within the next $k$ tokens; (ii) what is the probability that the sequence contains a particular keyword; (iii) what is the probability that the generated sequence will be labeled ``toxic"/``biased"/etc by a given tractable classifier?
 In general, queries $q(\alpha | x_{\le t})$, where $\alpha$ is some subset of the possible continuations $x_{>t}$, can be written \(q(\alpha | x_{\le t}) =\sum_{x_{>t}}q(x_{>t}|x_{\le t})\mathbbm{1}\{x_{>t}\in \alpha\}\) where $\mathbbm{1}\{x_{>t}\in \alpha\}$ is an indicator function of the membership of $x_{>t}$ in $\alpha$.
-So, to efficiently compute $q(\alpha | x_{\le t})$, it suffices to be able to \emph{multiply} $q(x_{>t} | x_{\le t})$ by the indicator function for $\alpha$ in such a way that the summation remains tractable; general sufficient conditions are known for such tractable multiplications \citep{darwiche2002knowledge,ZhangAISTATS25}.
-More generally, tractable models also support other types of queries, including for example information-theoretic quantities like entropies and divergences \citep{vergari2021compositional,wang2024compositional}.
+So to compute $q(\alpha | x_{\le t})$, it suffices to \emph{multiply} $q(x_{>t} | x_{\le t})$ by the indicator function for $\alpha$ in such a way that the summation remains tractable; general sufficient conditions are known for such tractable products \citep{darwiche2002knowledge,zhang2025restructuring}.
+More generally, tractable models can support other types of queries, including for example information-theoretic quantities \citep{vergari2021compositional,wang2024compositional}.